mariadb-operator/mariadb-operator/docs/BACKUP.md

   ignoreGlobalPriv: false
 ```

-Also, to avoid situations where `mysql.global_priv` is unreplicated, we have decided that all the entries in that table should be managed via DDLs.
+Also, to avoid situations where `mysql.global_priv` is unreplicated, all the entries in that table must be managed via DDLs.
 This is the recommended approach suggested in the [Galera docs](https://galeracluster.com/library/kb/user-changes.html).
 There are a couple of ways that we can guarantee this:
-- Rely on the `rootPasswordSecretKeyRef`, `username` and `passwordSecretKeyRef` to create the root and initial users respectively.
+- Rely on the `rootPasswordSecretKeyRef`, `username` and `passwordSecretKeyRef` to create the root and initial user respectively.
 This fields will be translated fo DDLs by the image entrypoint.
-- Use the [`User`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/user.yaml) and [`Grant`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/grant.yaml) CRs to create additional users.
+- Rely the [`User`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/user.yaml) and [`Grant`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/grant.yaml) CRs to create additional users and grants.
 They will be translated into DDL statements (`CREATE USER`, `GRANT`) by the operator.

 #### `LOCK TABLES`